AET Micro Leak Detectors

 Truth from Fiction

 Common misconceptions about Helium Leak detection equipment are that it is expensive both to install and run.
 However, through continuous development over the years, helium and air consumption in Ovec AET leak detectors has been significantly reduced.
 Coupled with the fact that the test is non-destructive, this makes them very cost effective to run.
-It is regularly reported by users that the systems have paid for themselves several time over by eliminating expensive customer complaints and subsequent claims.
+It is regularly reported by users that the systems have paid for themselves several times over by eliminating expensive customer complaints and subsequent claims.

 Growing Up